Local involvement network: About LINks

 Certain bodies could not be part of a LINk, these include National Health Service trusts, NHS foundation trusts, NHS primary care trusts and strategic health authorities.

 LINks were intended to give people a range of ways to get involved, whether this just taking a few minutes to answer a survey or taking more time to train as a representative who visits services to see how they are run.

-Norfolk LINk's work influencing how myalgic encephalomyelitis/chronic fatigue syndrome(ME/CFS) services are planned and delivered in Norfolk is an example of how LINks practice.
+Norfolk LINk's work influencing how myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) services are planned and delivered in Norfolk is an example of how LINks practice.

 Heathwatch

 In July 2010 the Government released a White Paper called Liberating the NHS.
-The White Paper proposed the abolition of LINks and the introduction of Local Healthwatch, this was included in the Health and Social Care Act 2012.
-The intention is to strengthen public influence and involvement in health and social care, as well as to remove the ambiguity of the current 'hosting' arrangements.
+The White Paper proposed the abolition of LINks and the introduction of Local Healthwatch; this was included in the Health and Social Care Act 2012.
+The intention was to strengthen public influence and involvement in health and social care, as well as to remove the ambiguity of the then-current 'hosting' arrangements.